Find out how your SME can profit from the innovation advantages offered by advanced High Performance Computing (HPC) technologies and services.

 Shall my SME participate in the FF4EuroHPC project initiatives?

 FF4EuroHPC is a European initiative that helps facilitate access to supercomputers and all high-performance computing (HPC)-related technologies for SMEs.
-Whether it is running high-resolution traditional simulations, doing large-scale data analyses, or incorporating AI applications into SMEs´ workflows, FF4EuroHPC connects business with cutting-edge technologies.
-The project partners’ supercomputers are among the fastest computers available to industry in Europe, capable of analysing large amounts of data to extract patterns or create complex simulations needed that are applicable in any sphere (engineering, energy, medicine, weather etc.).
+Whether it is running high-resolution simulations, doing large-scale data analyses, or incorporating AI applications into SMEs´ workflows, FF4EuroHPC connects business with cutting-edge technologies.
+The project partners’ HPCs are among the fastest computers available to industry in Europe, capable of analysing large amounts of data to extract patterns or create complex simulations needed that are applicable in any sphere (engineering, energy, medicine, weather etc.).

 Many manufacturing and engineering companies can greatly benefit from using computational methods backed by high performance computing (HPC) to improve and speed up processes and designs and thus save real money, get a competitive edge or gain new customers.
 Many convincing examples have been collected in the success stories linked to below.